-- j.
-While in the process of preparing for or responding to an AIB hearing and sanction, students must refrain from contacting AIB board members.
-Appropriate contacts are ombudspersons, academic advisors, and the AIB Co-chairs. - k.
-As in other areas of academic life at Niagara University, students are expected to regularly check and exclusively use their University-issued e-mail for this process. - I. Barring circumstances set forth below, students awaiting the results of a hearing are entitled to continue attending all classes and/or participating in university functions until a notification of the final sanctions is sent to the student by the Associate Provost.
+k.
+As in other areas of academic life at Niagara University, students are expected to regularly check and exclusively use their University-issued e-mail for this process.

+I. Barring circumstances set forth below, students awaiting the results of a hearing are entitled to continue attending all classes and/or participating in university functions until a notification of the final sanctions is sent to the student by the Associate Provost.

-3. Composition of The Academic Integrity Board
+3. Academic Integrity Board

-- a.
-The Academic Integrity Board (AIB) shall be composed of no more than nine (9) tenured faculty members and at least four (4) student members. - b.
+a.
+The Academic Integrity Board (AIB) shall be composed of at least nine (9) tenured faculty members and at least four (4) student members.

+b.
 Faculty members shall be appointed to staggered terms of 3 years.
-Faculty members of the AIB are expected to be available to meet from three working days prior to the start of the fall semester through three working days following the last scheduled examination of the spring semester, with the exception of the Christmas break that extends to the first working day following January 1. - c.
-Two of the Faculty members shall be elected to staggered three-year terms as Co-Chairs, who shall be placed in charge of each hearing or other AIB matter as they deem appropriate. - d.
-Student members and alternates shall serve at the discretion of the Chairs with no term limit. - e.
-The Academic Integrity Board shall hold an annual training session each fall semester to train new and current members, alternates, and ombudspersons. - f.
-The AIB will recommend sanctions which protect the honor, veracity, and academic reputation of the University while at the same time helping students to grow and learn.
+Faculty members of the AIB are expected to be available to meet from three working days prior to the start of the fall semester through three working days following the last scheduled examination of the spring semester, with the exception of the Christmas break that extends to the first working day following January 1.

+c.
+Two of the Faculty members shall be elected to staggered three-year terms as Co-Chairs, who shall be placed in charge of each case as they decide is appropriate.

+d.
+Student members and alternates shall serve at the discretion of the Chairs with no term limit.

+e.
+The Academic Integrity Board shall hold an annual training session each fall semester to train new and current members, alternates, and ombudspersons.

+f.
+In general the goal of AIB sanctions are twofold: protect the honor, veracity, and academic reputation of the University while at the same time helping students to grow and learn.
 Whenever possible the AIB will seek to take actions that are both corrective and educational.
 If these two goals are in conflict, then the AIB shall act in ways that protect the University's reputation and the integrity of the education and degrees held by its students and alumni.
 The AIB may select any sanction that it feels best accomplishes these goals.

-Listed below are a range of typical sanctions that the AIB may recommend.
+g.
+Listed below are a range of typical sanctions that the AIB may impose.
 In addition, the AIB may combine some of these sanctions (e.g. a suspension until a student has completed one or more educational remedies).
 Sanctions include, but are not limited to, the following: